tl;dr

 Most people don't have a model problem.
 They have a prompt problem.

 If you want consistently good outputs, use a repeatable structure instead of rewriting from scratch every time.
-You can do this manually, or run your draft through the prompt optimizer first and then tune from there.
+This is the single biggest leverage point for solo founders: lock structure once, reuse a hundred times.
+You can do this manually using the structure below, or run your draft through the prompt optimizer first and then tune from there.
+The optimizer saves time; the structure saves your mind.

 The 5-part prompt structure that actually works

 No magic words.
 No mystical framework names.
-Just less ambiguity.
+Just systematic clarity that compounds into reliably good output.

 Raw prompt vs optimized prompt